 PLEASE NOTE: April through August are the busiest tourist months in Washington, D.C.
 During this period, tours are available on an extremely limited basis, so please make your requests as soon as possible.

-THE WHITE HOUSE – The White House will reopen for tours on November 5, 2013.
-For tour dates in November, please submit your completed tour request no later than one week in advance.
-For dates in December and beyond, completed tour requests must be submitted no later than 21 days in advance.
+THE WHITE HOUSE – Completed tour requests must be submitted no later than 21 days and no more than 90 days in advance of the requested tour dates.
 The White House Visitors Office grants tours on a first-come, first-served basis, so please submit your request as soon as possible.

 UNITED STATES CAPITOL - The Capitol Visitor’s Center conducts free guided tours of the Capitol Monday through Saturday throughout the year.
 You can reserve a tour up to two months advance.
 Tours will be conducted from 8:50am to 3:20pm.
 The Capitol will be open on all federal holidays except Thanksgiving Day, Christmas Day, New Year’s Day, and Inauguration Day.
 You can now book your tours online directly through the U.S. Capitol Visitor Center in just minutes.
 Tel: (202) 226-8000.
 Passes for the House and Senate galleries are available in my office.